spiral/docs/components/entity.md

 ### isFillable
 DataEntity controls mass assigment access using protected method `isFillable`, you can ovewrite it to define custom field access logic.
 > Tip: ORM and ODM models can inherit values of fillable and secured properties from it's parents.
+You can also check what fields are public and fillable in ORM and ODM models via set of inspect commands in CLI toolkit.

 ## Setters (filter functions)
 In many cases you might want to filter value assigned to some specified field, for example to perform type casting or some value manipulations.
 You can either write your own access method like "setName($name)" or use specialized entity behaviour - **setters**.
 Such behaviour described in setters property and applied to field inside `setField` and `setFields` method.
 Let's try to apply some filter for our "name" and "another" fields.